WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 19. How does rendering work in React?

 - React's rendering process begins when a components's state or props change.
 React will create a new Virtual DOM tree, compare it to the previous tree, and then apply only the minimal set of changes necessary to the actual DOM.
 This process is called **reconciliation**.

+## 20. What are States in React?

+- State in React is an object that holds data that can change, and it is managed by a component.
+It is used to store and update the component's data and can be passed down to the child components as props.

+State cna be updated using the setState method, which triggers a re-render of the component, updating the user interface.